Traveling to Brazil and wanna know more about Brazilian holidays? You’ve come to the right place.

 Black Awareness Day – November 20th

-This day is to celebrate and honor the black community about their great worth and contribution to the development of the Brazilian cultural identity.
+This day is to celebrate and honor the black community for their great worth and contribution to the development of the Brazilian cultural identity.

 November 20th was the chosen date because it honors Zumbi, a free African who was enslaved at the age of six.